tranngochoang/molecular-docs/docs/overview/Survival-model.markdown

 This model includes:
 - Repair probability coefficients, which represent the rate of rejoined lesions (λ and η), and
 - Lethality probability coefficients, which represent the probability that a residual lesion may lead to cell death (β and γ).
-  More specifically, λ1, λ2, and η correspond to fast-, slow-, and binary-rejoining processes, respectively (expressed in h-1).
+  More specifically, λ1, λ2, and η correspond to fast-, slow-, and binary-rejoining processes, respectively (expressed in \(hour^-1)\)).
 Similarly, β1, β2, and γ correspond accordingly to each rejoining process.

-The two-lesion kinetics (TLK) [2] model includes kinetic processes of fast- and slow- DNA repair, and, based on lethal DNA damage, it can calculate the SF of a cell population
+The two-lesion kinetics (TLK) [1] model includes kinetic processes of fast- and slow- DNA repair, and, based on lethal DNA damage, it can calculate the SF of a cell population

 # User guide
-To run the code, users need to open a terminal in the folder containing the molecularDNArepair.py Then,
+To run the code, users need to open a terminal in the folder repair_survival_models containing the molecularDNAsurvival.py Then,
 ```
 python3 molecularDNAsurvival.py